shipyardapp/Shipyard-Documentation/docs/how-tos/blueprints/reference-blueprint-variables.md

 2. Save and/or re-upload your code depending on your setup.

-Now, when the Vessel runs in Shipyard, your Environment Variable value for `cool_var_name` will be replaced by whatever the user enters for that variable.
+Now, when the Vessel runs in Platform, your Environment Variable value for `cool_var_name` will be replaced by whatever the user enters for that variable.

 :::note
-This way of referencing a Blueprint Variable is less ideal because it will not work the same locally as it does in Shipyard unless you add the necessary environment variables to your local machine.
+This way of referencing a Blueprint Variable is less ideal because it will not work the same locally as it does in Platform unless you add the necessary environment variables to your local machine.
 :::
 </TabItem>
 </Tabs>